Alice Jones Registered MBACP

 Hello and a very warm welcome to my profile page.

 When life becomes overwhelming we can struggle to make sense of everything and see a way forward.
-Perhaps you are feeling confused, anxious, hopeless or lacking self worth?
-Maybe you are feeling angry or unfulfilled.
-By acknowledging these feelings you can begin to take the first steps in changing your life for the better.
+Perhaps you are feeling confused, anxious, angry or lacking self worth?

 How Counselling Can Help